-Oscar Academy Releases ‘Standard of Conduct’ For Members
+Oscars Academy Releases ‘Standards of Conduct’ for Members

 The letter warns that if any member is found in violation of those rather broad standards by the Board of Governors, then the member could face disciplinary action, including suspension or expulsion.

-The Standard of Conduct comes several weeks after dozens of women and men came forward to accuse powerful producers, directors and actors of sexual misconduct.
+The Standards of Conduct come several weeks after dozens of women and men have come forward to accuse powerful producers, directors, and actors of sexual misconduct.
 The Academy previously decided to revoke embattled producer Harvey Weinstein’s membership.

 Comments